6 Ways to Help Children with ADHD Study Better

 Studying.
 Every child (and adult) will likely grapple with it for a period of time.
 For children with Attention Deficit/Hyperactivity Disorder (ADHD), this period seems to go on endlessly.
 For those who do not take medication, issues with focus and coordination tend to be heightened.

-It’s frustrating when you try your hardest to sit your child down to study, but nothing seems to be working.
-While most children do not like studying, those with ADHD find it near impossible to put their mind to something they are uninterested in.
+It’s frustrating and sometimes, it feels like nothing is working.
+While most children do not like studying, those with ADHD find it nearly impossible to put their mind to something they are uninterested in.

-It’s important to understand that your child is not necessarily trying to be difficult.
+It’s important to understand that your child is not purposefully trying to be difficult.
 Rather, some of their behaviour is out of their control.
-ADHD is a complex disorder and not the result of bad parenting on your part or purposeful disobedience on your child’s part.
+ADHD is a complex neurodevelopmental disorder and not the result of bad parenting on your part or purposeful disobedience on your child’s part.

 With patience and understanding, there are ways to collaborate with your child and take the fight out of homework time.
 Here are some ways you can help your child focus on what they’re doing and learn better.